 Using Zapier to send automated email notifications

 With our Zapier integration, you can send your clients reminder emails automatically.
 Or you could send them some next steps once they've accepted your Qwilr Page.
 You can even notify your whole sales team when a client accepts your proposal.
 Zapier offers both free and paid plans.

-Note: If you haven't used the Zapier integration before, please see our general doc for more on how it works.
+Note: If you haven't used the Zapier integration before, please see our general guide for more on how it works.

 In this article: